What is GameMaker Studio 2?

 Yes, the IDE can be run on both macOS and Windows computers.

-Will I need to purchase a separate license to use GameMaker Studio 2 on Mac?
+Will I need to purchase a separate licence to use GameMaker Studio 2 on Mac?

 No. When you purchase any permanent licence you get access to both macOS and Windows versions of the IDE.